xoofx/xoofx.github.io/about/resume.md

 - Managed 2-3 teams, each with a manager, comprising a total of 25-30 software engineers.
 Collaborated with principal and staff engineers, defining the strategy and direction for the group's future.
 - Worked closely with the Technical Program Manager to improve team planning and the Product Manager to enhance product approaches.
 - Oversaw the execution of major technical stack evolutions, negotiated team resourcing, and presented progress to key stakeholders (VP, SVP).
+Wrote Objective Key Results (OKR) for the group.
 - Established and maintained team rituals, organized bi-weekly .NET Group All Hands meetings, and led a team-building event in Copenhagen.
-- Conducted weekly 1-1 meetings with direct reports and skip-level meetings, engaged in bi-annual internal engagement survey reviews, and wrote Objective Key Results (OKR) for the group.
+- Conducted weekly 1-1 meetings with direct reports and skip-level meetings, engaged in bi-annual internal engagement survey reviews, and evaluated yearly compensation cycles.

 ## Senior Engineering Manager